huggingface/transformers/examples/research_projects/codeparrot/README.md

 python scripts/codeparrot_training.py --help
 ```

+_Note:_ If you wish to train on TPUs, please follow the instructions for setting up your TPU with Pytorch XLA: https://cloud.google.com/tpu/docs/pytorch-xla-ug-tpu-vm

 ## Evaluation
 For evaluating the language modeling loss on the validation set or any other dataset you can use the following command:
 ```bash